maxmmyron/SLCE/README.md

 You can then define a new Game, with the only input needed being the canavs to render onto.
 `let game =  new Game(canvas);`

-Finally, you can start the game, as well as the gameLoop we imported earlier.
+Finally, we can start the game with our start function from the gameLoop import.
 ```
-game.start(ctx);
 start(game, ctx);
 ```